 Enter Skill-Based Contests

 Skill-based competitions include photography, cooking, drawing, videoing, writing, or my personal favorite, creating a catchy phrase.
 Ones such as I love Dove soap because.... and then you have to come up with the ending in 10 words or less.
 I can't stress this enough, skill-based contests offer the best chance of winning.
 The reason for this is there are fewer entries.
-The general public might fill their name out on a form but to do something a bit more difficult such as writing down a recipe, many just won't complete the requirements.
-Some of the prizes on offer for skill based competitions are fantastic: prizes such as a house, a Bed and Breakfast business, and also a movie theatre.
+The general public might be willing to fill their name out on a form but to do something more difficult such as writing down a recipe, many just won't complete the requirements.
+Some of the prizes on offer for skill based competitions are fantastic: prizes such as a house, a Bed and Breakfast business, and also a movie theater!

 2. Have a Promotional Giveaway